polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Cryptographic Primitives

-A "primitive" is a basic abstraction that informs the foundation of some system.
-For instance, in many programming languages certain data types are referred to as "primitive types".
 The term "cryptographic primitive" refers to concepts like signature schemes and hashing algorithms.
 Cryptographic primitives are essential to many aspects of the Substrate ecosystem:

 - [Blockchains](#blockchain): [blocks](#block) must be hashed under some algorithm and reference